Trump Georgia case: Here are mug shots of everyone who has surrendered so far.

 Former President Donald Trump is expected to turn himself in to authorities Thursday night at the Fulton County Jail, where he will be booked on charges stemming from his attempts to overturn the results of the 2020 election in Georgia.

-Last week, Trump and 18 of his allies were indicted by a grand jury on racketeering charges, for allegedly orchestrating a “criminal enterprise” to subvert his loss in the state.
+Last week, Trump and 18 of his allies were indicted by a grand jury on racketeering charges, accused of orchestrating a “criminal enterprise” to subvert his loss in the state.

 All 19 of those charged by Fulton County District Attorney Fani Willis have been given until Friday at noon to voluntarily surrender at the notorious Atlanta lockup, where they will each undergo a medical evaluation, be fingerprinted and have their mug shots taken.